info@artemispool.com

 Common Mistakes

-• Insufficient filtration time (minimum 6–8 hours daily).
+• Insufficient filtration time (generally at least 6–8 hours per day).

 Maintenance Schedule

-• Weekly: Check pressure differential, backwash if needed.
+• Weekly: Check pressure differential, backwash if necessary.

 Conclusion